 What is Dal?

 Dal is basically dried pulses.
 These dried pulses can be whole or split.
 Dal is also used as a term for various soups prepared with these dried pulses.
-It is also called Daal, Dahl or Dhal.
+It is also called Daal, Dahl, or Dhal.

 Lentils used for Pressure Cooker Dal Fry

-I have also shared a different slightly sweeter preparation of toor dal in this delicious Gujarati Dal recipe.
+I have also shared a different, slightly sweeter preparation of toor dal in this delicious Gujarati Dal recipe.

 Toor Dal Nutrition

-Toor dal is from the legume family, and has a number of health benefits.
+Toor dal is from the legume family and has a number of health benefits.

-- It contains Folic acid, an important vitamin for all women.
+• It contains Folic acid, an important vitamin for all women.

 How to make Indian Dal Fry in Instant Pot?

 This recipe shows how to make Dal Fry in Instant Pot.
 The main difference in this preparation is that I made it as a one-pot recipe.
-Usually we boil the dal separately and then add the tadka in it.
+Usually, we boil the dal separately and then add the tadka in it.
 In this recipe, I cook the tadka in the pot before adding the dal and cook the dal along with the tadka.

 Start with heating oil in the instant pot.
-Then add cumin seeds, curry leaves, asafoetida and garlic.
+Then, add cumin seeds, curry leaves, asafoetida, and garlic.
 Once the garlic is lightly browned, add chopped onions and cook for 2-3 minutes.
 Lightly brown the onions, then add chopped tomatoes and spices.
 Add toor dal and water.
 No need to soak the dal for this recipe.

 The below steps show pot-in-pot basmati rice cooked along with the yellow lentils.
-More details about pot-in-pot below.
+More details about pot-in-pot are below.

 Pressure Cook for 5 minutes and then release the pressure 5 minutes after the beep.
 Garnish with cilantro and additional garam masala if you like a spice kick.
 Don’t worry if the dal does not look well mixed when you open the pot.
 Stir it well, and it will be delicious.